quantori/edema-quantification/README.md

 ```

 **Step 3.
 Download the datasets using DVC**

-Note: To download all datasets, models and research artifacts, we recommend using the [DVC framework](https://dvc.org/).
-However, the labeled dataset is also available on the Zenodo platform: https://zenodo.org/record/8383777.

 <p align="right">
     Table 1.
 Datasets used during the development of the proposed solution.